Shopify/polaris/.changeset/clever-sheep-sip.md

 '@shopify/polaris-tokens': patch
 ---

-Adding a unit to the space-0 token
+Added a unit to the `space-0` token